gabrielmoris/design-patterns/readme.md

 ### [Observer Pattern](observer/observer-explanation.js)

-Design pattern in JavaScript that allows an object (the subject) to maintain a list of its dependents (observers) and automatically notify them of any state changes, without tightly coupling the subject and the observers
+Design pattern in JavaScript that allows an object (the subject) to maintain a list of its dependents (observers) and automatically notify them of any state changes, without tightly coupling the subject and the observers.
+It is an intrusive approach because we need to make modifications in the class.

 The Observer Pattern consists of three main components: